trustoverip/spec-up-t-website/docs/advanced-features/migration.new.md

 ### 5. Organize Your Terminology

-1. Use the splitter tool to separate your terms and definitions into individual files
+1. Use the splitter tool to separate your terms and definitions into individual files:
+       ```bash
+       npx spec-up-splitter
+       ```

+       (find the markdown file that holds the terms and definitions and use it as the source file)
 2. Place these files in your designated terminology directory (`/spec/terms-definitions`)
 3. You can organize terms by:
    - Using the `terms-index.json` file to change the order